huntlylee/sonography_ESCC/README.md

 pip install joblib
 ```

-### Getting Started
+### 🚀 Getting Started

 1. Clone the repository or download the Jupyter Notebook `Tutorial.ipynb` and the pre-trained models.
 2. Launch Jupyter Notebook by running the following command in your terminal:
 ```bash
 jupyter notebook
 ```

-3. Navigate to the directory containing the downloaded notebook and open it.
+3. Open `Tutorial.ipynb` from the directory.

-### Notebook Structure
+### 📓 Notebook Structure

-The notebook is structured as follows:

-1. **Import**: Import all required packages.
+1. **Import Packages**: Load all required libraries.

-2. **Data Input**: A section for inputting user data.
-Please enter all required clinical features, such as age, sex, tumor size, and ultrasound findings, into the proper fields.
-You may also select from different pre-trained machine learning models.
+2. **Data Input**: Enter patient data including age, sex, tumor size, and ultrasound findings.
+Select a pre-trained model.

-3. **Data Preprocessing**: To automatically preprocess the above user inputs to the standard data format recognized by the model
+3. **Preprocessing**: Automatically format input data for model compatibility.

-4. **Model Loading**: Code to load the pre-trained machine learning model.
+4. **Model Loading**: Load the selected pre-trained ML model.

-5. **Risk Prediction**: The notebook will use the input data to predict the risk of developing thyroid nodules and display the result.
+5. **Risk Prediction**: Generate and display the predicted risk of cervical lymph node metastasis.

-### Using the Notebook
+### 🧪 Using the Notebook

-Follow the instructions within the notebook to input the required data.
-Each cell can be executed by selecting it and pressing `Shift + Enter`.
-Ensure that you run the cells in the order they appear.
+Follow the step-by-step instructions in the notebook.
+Run each cell sequentially using `Shift + Enter`.
+Ensure all cells are executed in order for accurate results.

-## Data Privacy
+## 🔐 Data Privacy

-Our model does not require any PHI to function.
-Please note that any patient data should be handled in accordance with relevant data privacy regulations.
-Do not share personal health information in public repositories or forums.
+Our model does not require any personally identifiable health information (PHI) to function.
+However, users are responsible for ensuring that all patient data is handled in compliance with applicable data privacy regulations. **Do not upload or share PHI in public repositories or forums.**

-## Support
+## 🤝 Support & Contributions

 We are actively developing an automated pipeline to streamline the entire workflow—from data input to prediction output.
-Contributions are warmly welcomed to enhance its easy-to-use, functionality, robustness, and clinical integration.
+Contributions are highly encouraged to improve usability, functionality, robustness, and clinical integration.

-Feel free to fork the repository, submit pull requests, or open issues to share your ideas and help advance this tool for precision oncology.
+Feel free to fork the repository, submit pull requests, or open issues to share your ideas.
+Together, we can advance this tool to support precision oncology and improve patient care.

-For any issues or questions regarding the project, please contact the repository maintainer.
+For questions or technical support, please contact the repository maintainer.